Generic Name: tadalafil (ta DAL a fil)

 What is tadalafil?

-Tadalafil relaxes muscles found in the walls of blood vessels and increases blood flow to particular areas of the body.
+Tadalafil relaxes muscles of the blood vessels and increases blood flow to particular areas of the body.

 Tadalafil under the name of Cialis is used to treat erectile dysfunction (impotence) and symptoms of benign prostatic hypertrophy (enlarged prostate).
 Another brand of tadalafil is Adcirca, which is used to treat pulmonary arterial hypertension and improve exercise capacity in men and women.